Budapest, it’s time to hop on the bacon egg and cheese train

-Another great thing about bodegas is that they serve egg sandwiches around the clock.
-This comes especially in handy after a night of drinking as a desperate attempt to mop up the alcohol with the sufficiently carb-heavy BEC that somehow feels less intrusive than the 3 a.m. chicken-over-rice platter drenched in white sauce.
+Another great thing about bodegas is they serve egg sandwiches around the clock.
+This comes especially in handy after a night of drinking; the desperate attempt to mop up the alcohol with a BEC somehow feels less intrusive than the 3 a.m. chicken-over-rice platter drenched in white sauce.

-By now I hope you’ll appreciate how acutely I felt the absence of the bacon, egg, and cheese when I returned to Budapest from New York.
-What makes the sandwich’s non-existence all the more surprising is that its four chief components — bacon, egg, cheese, bread roll — are everyday staples in Hungary.
+By now, I hope you’ll appreciate how acutely I felt the absence of the bacon, egg, and cheese when I returned to Budapest.
+What makes the sandwich’s non-existence in my homw town all the more surprising is that its four chief components — bacon, egg, cheese, bread roll — are everyday staples in Hungary.
 Pork is the most popular meat in the country (in fact, bacon is so dear to the hearts of Hungarians that bacon roasting, or szalonnasütés, is a traditional summer pastime), and locals eat meaningfully more eggs each year than the EU average.

 Instead of a BEC, the fashionable breakfast spots that have recently popped up across Budapest tend to serve high-brow, pricey global favorites along the lines of avocado toast, açaí bowl, and spinach-and-ricotta omelette.
 No doubt, these places have brightened up the city’s breakfast scene, which was noticeably anemic just a few years ago.
 But, they also don’t solve my newfound problem when all I crave is a simple BEC on the odd Tuesday morning (or night).